“I’m a ruby developer!”

 Polyglot programming is generally defined as “the practice of writing code in multiple languages to capture additional functionality and efficiency not available in a single language.”

 Why polyglot programming?

 This might not seem like anything new in the world of web applications, which involves a frontend-backend stack.
-But in more recent years, the term has referred to the practice of adopting multiple stacks -- even within the same organisation.
+But in more recent years, the term has referred to the practice of adopting multiple stacks – even within the same organization.

 In the past, the common view was that having a uniform ecosystem is better than the overhead of a variety of frameworks.
 Now, many believe that it’s better to sacrifice some consistency if it means using the right tool for the right job.
 This is further catalysed by the widespread adoption of microservices, where multiple, independently-deployable applications exist for the same product, each with their own requirements.

 In their bi-annual report of technology industry trends, ThoughtWorks strongly recommended adopting a polyglot architecture last year, after keeping it cautiously optional for over a decade.
 The consultancy now believes "promoting a few languages that support different ecosystems or language features is important for ... developers to have the right tools to solve the problem at hand.”

 These insights reflect what’s happening in the industry.
 A study released by CodingDojo in 2018 revealed that almost none of the Fortune 25 companies worked in a single language, many using multiple back-end frameworks.
 And it’s not just the big enterprises too - Netflix has been very public about its polyglot codebase, even releasing a polyglot notebook for data analysis last year.